paultopia/gobbledygook/content/pages/syllabus.md

 - Course website: [https://sociologicalgobbledygook.com/](https://sociologicalgobbledygook.com/)

-- [Course Github repository](https://github.com/paultopia/quantitative-methods-for-lawyers) (I will explain how to use this in the beginning of the semester.)
+- [Course Github repository](https://github.com/paultopia/quantitative-methods-for-lawyers) (I will explain how to use this in the beginning of the semester, currently it's a bit messy)

+- [Separate assignments Github repository](https://github.com/paultopia/gobbledygook_lessons) (for ease of finding assignments)

 ## Readings